Last Updated on December 21, 2021 by Jim Ferri

 Good Shopping On Our Weekend Getaway to Vermont

-After we forgot to make reservations for the second night, we were relegated to try Max’s Tavern, a “locals hangout” up the mountain about 15 minutes outside Woodstock.
-Unfortunately, since we hadn’t been given good directions, it took us 45 minutes to find the place, which turned out to be in the back of the Barnard Inn, another restaurant.
+After we forgot to make dinner reservations for the second night of our Vermont weekend getaway, we were relegated to try Max’s Tavern.
+It was a “locals hangout” up the mountain about 15 minutes outside Woodstock.
+Unfortunately, since we hadn’t been given good directions, it took us 45 minutes to find the place.

-Max’s wasn’t very elegant, and it lacked the right ambiance for us, but the food was excellent.
+Max’s wasn’t very elegant and lacked the right ambiance for us, but the food was excellent.
 My husband’s filet and my mussels were exceptional.
-But the staff was overwhelmed by the influx of patrons on the Martin Luther King holiday-weekend of our weekend getaway, so the service suffered greatly.
+But the staff seemed overwhelmed by the crowd on a holiday weekend.

 Dinner in a Factory

-We chose Simon Pearce’s Restaurant for our last night, located at his glass factory and store.
+We chose Simon Pearce’s Restaurant for the last night of our Vermont weekend getaway.
+It’s located at his glass factory and store.
 For those who don’t know Pearce – and neither of us did – he is a renowned high-end glassblower and pottery maker whose wine glasses sell for $60, or more, apiece.

-The menu was typical of a fine-dining restaurant, one dish from each protein (fish, duck, beef, chicken) and well presented.
+The menu was also typical of a fine-dining restaurant, with one well-presented dish from each protein (fish, duck, beef, chicken).
 However, it was still somewhat disappointing, especially after our experiences the previous two nights.

-The following day, while driving back to the airport, my husband and I got into a discussion as to what each of us enjoyed most about our weekend getaway.
-Of course, the typical guy, he raved about the farmhouse at the Billings Farm because of all the hardware and devices.
+The following day, while driving back to the airport, my husband and I discussed what each of us enjoyed most about our Vermont weekend getaway.
+Of course, the typical guy raved about the Billings Farm farmhouse because of all the hardware and devices.

 For me, though, it was our three breakfasts, sitting by the fireplace in that comfortable room, with Evelyn sharing her secret formulae for those never-to-be-forgotten pancakes and waffles…a perfect weekend getaway to Vermont.